AUP1050/syllabus/README.md

 ### News

-  * Applications to the summer internship at GitHub are now open.
+  * Applications for the summer internship at GitHub are now open.
 Check [here](https://github.com/blog/2246-summer-internships-at-github-in-san-francisco) for more information

 ### General Recommended Reading